shaulaUnix/shaulaSH/README.md

 This should install three packages: `python-pip`, `proot-distro`, and `proot`.
 Then it should install **Alpine Linux** and run the `installer-alpine.sh` script.

-It should automate everything, including upgrading packages, installing the binary, choosing the architecture, registering the account, and generating the `.conf` file.
+The `installer-alpine.sh` script should automate everything, including upgrading packages, installing the binary, choosing the architecture, registering the account, and generating the `.conf` file.

 Next you can move the .conf file to your `Download/` folder if needed: